2025–26 DePaul Blue Demons men's basketball team

-The 2025–26 DePaul Blue Demons men's basketball team represents DePaul University during the 2025–26 NCAA Division I men's basketball season.
-They are led by second-year head coach Chris Holtmann and play their home games at Wintrust Arena in Chicago, Illinois as members of the Big East Conference.
+The 2025–26 DePaul Blue Demons men's basketball team represented DePaul University during the 2025–26 NCAA Division I men's basketball season.
+They were led by second-year head coach Chris Holtmann and played their home games at Wintrust Arena in Chicago, Illinois as members of the Big East Conference.

 Previous season

 The Blue Demons finished the 2024–25 season 14–20, 4–16 in Big East play to finish in 10th place.
 They defeated Georgetown in the first round of the Big East tournament before losing to Creighton in the quarterfinals.
 They were selected to participate in the first-ever College Basketball Crown postseason tournament.